 Lotto 48:

 Greek Italy.
 Southern Apulia, Tarentum.
 AR Nomos, c.
 510-500 BC.
 Obv.
 Phalanthos riding dolphin right, extending left hand, right hand resting on dolphin’s back; TARAS (retrograde) to left, scallop shell below, dot-and-cable border around.
 Rev. Incuse of obverse type; radiate border around.
 HN Italy 826; HGC 1 752; Vlasto 64-5; Fischer-Bossert Group 1, 7 (V6/R6); Weber 511 (same dies).
-AR.
 7.18 g.
 25 mm.
 RR.
 Very rare and attractive early issue, well centred and struck.
 VF/Good VF.
 Dating from the late sixth century BC, this nomos features the figure of Phalanthus, depicted nude and riding a dolphin—a motif that became a central iconographic element in the coinage of Taras.
 The scene represents the legendary dolphin’s conveyance of Phalanthus across the sea to Italy, following the guidance of the Delphic oracle.
 The presence of a pecten shell in the lower field symbolically reinforces this maritime journey.

 According to Pausanias’ Periegesis (2nd century AD), statues of Taras, Phalanthus, and the dolphin (cf. Paus.
 X 13) were among the votive offerings (anathemata) dedicated to Delphi by the Tarantines, constructed from a fifth of the spoils captured from the Peucetii and Iapygians.